APL Rule Book 2026 | Australian Powerlifting League

 • The belt may be of any colour or colours.

-• The belt must not have any visible language, images or otherwise deemed offensive or liable to bring the sport or APL into disrepute.
+• The belt must not have any visible language, images or otherwise deemed offensive or liable to bring the sport or APL and its affiliates into disrepute.

 Item 3.9 Shoes or Boots